 In 2008 Landsat satellite data became free to use, leading to a significant uptake in the use of satellite data for research and commercial purposes.
 The European Space Agency also adopted a policy of free and open data for its Copernicus program.
 The Open Data Cube (ODC) is the open source technology that underpins Digital Earth Australia (DEA) which is a world-class analysis platform for satellite imagery and other Earth observations (EO).
 The ODC arose from the need to better manage and analyse the vast amount of satellite data available and has now evolved to support interactive data science and scientific computing.
 The vision of the ODC is to increase the impact of satellite data by providing an open and freely accessible exploitation tool, and to foster a community to develop, sustain, and grow the breadth and depth of applications.

 However, much of the core support, development and use of the ODC was still within Geoscience Australia (GA).
 To effectively grow the adoption of the ODC, the global user community would require additional support, key user groups would require new and standardised training materials, and new users found the current access mechanisms had too high a technical barrier to easily overcome.

-As the international ODC continued to grow and mature, resources beyond the DEA team were required for community management, engagement and support.
-Geoscience Australia approached us to manage a large part of the engagement work, to grow ODC and make it accessible to a wider subset of the community.
-The breadth of our network means we have leaders from government, industry and academia in our corner, couple this with our technical project management, open source software knowledge and light-touch governance processes and it is the perfect combination for the technical and non-technical growth of the ODC.
-We have further engaged Analytical Mechanics Associates and Symbios for technical work on the ODC.
+Geoscience Australia approached FrontierSI to manage a large part of the engagement work, to grow ODC and make it accessible to a wider subset of the community.
+The breadth of the FrontierSI network means that we have leaders from government, industry and academia in our corner, and coupled with our technical project management, open source software knowledge and light-touch governance processes, this results in the perfect combination for the technical and non-technical growth of the ODC.
+We further engaged Analytical Mechanics Associates and Symbios for technical work and community secretariat support for the ODC.

 Further information about the ODC can be found here.